 2.The belt should be wide and comfortable.
 Use only solid made belts.

-4. The hip belt squats follows the same principles as the regular barbell squat.
-Make sure that your knees and toes point in the same direction when you squat in order to avoid unnecessary stress on the knee ligaments.
+4. The hip belt squat follows the same principles as the regular barbell squat.
+Make sure that your knees and toes point in the same direction when you squat to avoid unnecessary stress on the knee ligaments.
 Keep the natural arch of your back and breath through your teeth.
 That will add additional strength to your lift.

 5.Don’t do low reps.